-You will attend lectures and seminars, work in groups, complete case studies, participate in field trips, carry out independent learning, participate in discussions, develop ideas, and engage with experiential learning.
-Assessment methods include management reports, essays, and reflection on practice and group work with presentations.
-A unique aspect of the course is the challenge to design, lead and reflect upon a hospitality project that focuses on an external business partner.
-You will be expected to frame this challenge towards the hospitality sector.
-Central to the course experience is the regular involvement of guest speakers and field trips which provide valuable insights into practice, contemporary trends and thinking.
-Class sizes are normally 10-30.
+You will attend lectures and seminars, work in groups and carry out independent learning.
+You will be expected to participate in discussions, develop ideas and engage with experiential learning.
+Assessment methods will include management reports, essays, web-based discussions, reflections on practice and group work with presentations.
+A central part of the course experience is the regular involvement with industry, through specific visits, guest speakers and events all of which provide valuable insights into practice, contemporary trends and thinking.
+Class sizes are normally 10-30

 Links with industry/professional bodies:

 We work continually with a wide range of business organisations and public services, as well as the third sector, individual business leaders and industry experts to develop our courses.
 This ensures that along with in-depth theoretical underpinnings, the courses are rooted in relevance and industry practice.
 As your course progresses you will hear from guest lecturers, participate in visits to a wide range of industries and organisations, and engage in a range of other networking opportunities with staff and industry experts.
 In recent years we have engaged with: Diageo; New Lanark Heritage Centre and Hotel; Nairns; AG Barr (Irn-Bru); Waldorff Astoria, Edinburgh; Glenkinchie Distillery; Hendersons restaurants; Isle of Eriska Hotel; Scottish Ambulance Service; Turcan Connell; and Dakota hotels, to name but a few.